 I always recommend working with your doctor or another qualified health care practitioner when it comes to figuring out the best approach to healing.
 So without further, ado let’s dive in!

-As mentioned in the first part of this series, Stefani Ruper states in her book PCOS Unlocked: The Manual, that the medical profession is predisposed to treat PCOS as a condition with one cause and one effect due to the majority of the women presenting the same hormone profile (11).
+As mentioned in the first part of this series, Stefani Ruper states in her book PCOS Unlocked: The Manual, that the medical profession is predisposed to treat PCOS as a condition with one cause and one effect due to the majority of the folks presenting the same hormone profile (11).

 However, she states that there are three major causes of PCOS that may influence one another and which necessitate an individualized approach to treatment, much like I do with my clients!